 One complication of breast augmentation with breast implants is "capsular contracture" or "capsular contraction".
-This causes the result of the breast augmentation to become effected and sometimes even can become painful or uncomfortable as the breasts appear to harden.
+This causes the result of the breast augmentation to become affected and become painful or uncomfortable as the breasts appear to harden.
 What is actually happening is the formation of a capsule - a thin layer of body tissue, similar to scar tissue - has formed around the breast implant.
-The exact cause of this occurring person to person is not entirely known, however it can be treated.
+The exact cause of this occurring person to person is unknown.
+But it can be treated.

 Indicators that a capsule has formed or capsular contracture is occurring are:

 - The breasts implant may appear to rise or site higher than it should

 - The breast may feel harder or more firm than it normally would

 - The breast implant area may experience some painful or discomfort

 If you have any questions about the chances of this occurring with your breast implants, you should contact Belmont Plastic Surgery and get a consultation at your earliest convenience.

 Capsular contracture may occur in 25% of all women that have breast implants.
 It is not something to be alarmed about as a surgery to correct it can be performed quickly and with minimal complications.
 Dr. Feledy is a skilled plastic surgeon that has corrected capsular contracture for over two decades.

 4) How do you treat capsular contracture?